1905 Chicago mayoral election: Campaign

 Dunne was so passionate about municipal ownership that he aspired to, ultimately, have his life be remembered most for two things: being the mayor that would bring municipal ownership to Chicago's transit system and for being the father to his thirteen children.
 He strongly favored immediate municipal ownership.

 Dunne's lack of campaign experience did not hamper him, as he ran a very strong and well-organized campaign.
 To drive turnout among Democratic voters, Dunne held party rallies in each of the city's wards and delivered remarks aimed at appealing towards strong-Democrats, as well as remarks aimed at winning over the city's ethnic voters.
 Dunne worked to unite the various wings of the party around support for immediate municipal ownership.
 Dunne also made active efforts to court independent voters, with the goal of winning-over at least 50,000.

 A number of political action groups supported Dunne's candidacy.

 Dunne largely avoided endorsing or opposing the reelection campaigns of several ward bosses.
 However, he did endorse a few that had strongly supported immediate municipal ownership and oppose a few that had opposed it.
 For instance, in the 19th Ward he supported immediate municipal ownership proponent Simon O'Donnell's challenge to John Powers, an opponent of immediate municipal ownership.
 Even then, however, he only went as far as lending his support to O'Donnell, and did not directly criticize Powers.
 In the First Ward, where Michael Kenna enthusiastically backed both Dunne and immediate municipal ownership, Dunne returned the favor by endorsing Kenna.

 In 1905, Harlan did not support immediate municipal ownership.
 While de supported making "ample provision for municipal ownership and operation", he stated that he believed that this could only be implemented at a later date when, "the city can be legally and financially able to successfully adopt it".
-This differed from his past stance on municipal ownership, and was quite similar to the stance that Carter Harrison Jr. had held.
+This differed from his past stance on municipal ownership, and was quite similar to the stance that Carter Harrison IV had held.

 Some reformers supported and campaigned on behalf of Harlan.
 However, many reformers that had supported Harlan's previous 1897 campaign supported Dunne's candidacy instead.
 Many were dissatisfied with his sudden change in position on the traction issue.

 Harlan garnered the support of Harold L. Ickes, William Kent, Raymond Robbins, and Graham Taylor, who together formed the "Non Partisan Harlan Club" to support his candidacy.
 They supported Harlan due to his strong support for a new municipal charter and out of disapproval of Dunne's political alliances with the Democratic political bosses of the city's wards.

 Not only was Harlan opposed by notable figures that had endorsed him in 1897, but he also found significant levels of support from groups which had opposed him in 1897.
 These included the city's business and banking community, establishment members of the Republican Party, and Republican-leaning newspapers.